matthewhall78/hello-world/resume.md

 	* Documented the [DMOD product](https://github.com/bcgov/csnr-dmod/wiki/) and described the results of the hackathon on the github wiki, [3 Day Hackathon Results](https://github.com/bcgov/csnr-dmod/wiki/3-day-Hackathon#results)

 ## Sr. Scrum Master:
-### Information, Innovation & Technology Division, Strategic Initiatives and Business Transformation Branch, Development and Digital Services Section – Oct 2016 to Present
+### Information, Innovation & Technology Division, Strategic Initiatives and Business Transformation Branch, Development and Digital Services Section – Oct 2016 to Oct 2018

 - Premier Awards:
 	* 2017 Regional Finalist in the Category of Innovation
 		- For my contributions towards the introduction of Agile methods in the Information Management Branch
 	* 2018 Finalist in the Category of Innovation
 		- For my contributions towards the successful implementation of the Continuous Service Improvement Lab
-- Transportation Fuels Reporting System (Oct 2016 to present)
+- Transportation Fuels Reporting System (Oct 2016 to Oct 2018)
 	* Transitioned the project from a Waterfall development methodology to an Agile methodology
 	* Created prototypes with the Product Owner
 	* Developed the first set of screens using Bootstrap (HTML/CSS/JavaScript)